How to Add Structured Data to Your Website

 Video Showing Advanced Techniques for Adding Structured Data to Web Sites Built on WordPress CMS

-Whatever you do, do not ignore the importance of adding Structured Data to your website, as Google and other search engines like Yandex are extending their support for newer markup types which enhance your website visibility in Search Results of the future.
-These include Rich Cards and new types (still in Beta Testing Stage) like:
+Whatever you do, do not ignore the importance of adding Structured Data to your website, as Google and other search engines like Bing are extending their support for newer markup data types which enhance a website’s visibility in search results.

-Another critical point to keep in mind is that, when Google displays Structured Data results (Rich Features) in its search results, then, this improves website traffic as these new features are displayed prominently especially in mobile search (which Google is moving towards dominating).
+Another critical point to keep in mind is that, when Google displays Structured Data results in its search results, then, this indirectly improves website traffic as these new features are displayed more prominently especially in mobile search (which Google is moving towards dominating).

 Thanks for sharing such a impressive article with us.